How to Become a Licensed Practical Nurse (LPN)

 - Skills Learned: Basic patient care, patient assessment and monitoring, record keeping, patient education, and communication

-All states require LPNs to hold a professional license to practice, including a passing NCLEX-PN score, but there may be additional requirements.
+All states require LPNs to hold a professional license to practice, including passing the NCLEX-PN.
+Some states may add additional requirements.
 LPNs must renew their state licenses, a process that may include demonstrating competency and earning continuing education credits.
 Each state establishes the renewal timeline and regulations.

 Related Pages